Chevron appoints Jeff Ewing as new Managing Director - Nigeria Today

 Chevron appoints Jeff Ewing as new Managing Director

-Chevron Nigeria Limited (CNL) has announced the appointment of Jeffrey Ewing to the position of Chairman and Managing Director of Chevron companies in Nigeria, effective January 1, 2017.
-Its General Manager, Policy, Government and Public Affairs (PGPA), Esimaje Brikinn disclosed this in a statement issued and made available to the News Agency of Nigeria in…
+Chevron Nigeria Limited (CNL) has announced the appointment of Mr Jeffrey Ewing to the position of Chairman and Managing Director of Chevron companies in Nigeria, effective January 1, 2017.
+Its General Manager, Policy, Government and Public Affairs (PGPA), Mr Esimaje Brikinn disclosed this in a statement issued and made available to the News Agency of […]

-The post Chevron appoints Jeff Ewing as new Managing Director appeared first on BusinessDay : News you can trust.
+The post Chevron appoints Jeff Ewing as new Managing Director appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG